 Don’t criticize your body or theirs

 Have you ever heard that it takes 10 good things said about you to negate 1 bad thing said about you?
-Well, it holds true, especially to our young children and teenagers.
+Well, it holds true, especially for our young children and teenagers.

 Let your child know you love your body